 Disbandment decisions shall be handed down by the CAC and may be appealed to the CAB.

-A member of the club’s proposed Executive shall notify the Clubs Administrator of their intent to appeal within one (1) week of sanctions.
+A member of the Club’s proposed Executive shall notify the Clubs Administrator of their intent to appeal within one (1) week of sanctions.

 Clubs Appeal Board